Zero-Tang/NoirVisor/doc/make.md

 NoirVisor doesn't require a specific version of rustc.
 You should be fine using the up-to-date nightly compiler.

 Currently, NoirVisor Core in Rust can subvert the system with Intel VT-x and AMD-V in UEFI and Windows. \
-However, NoirVisor currrently can't boot Windows from UEFI.
+However, NoirVisor can only boot Windows from UEFI in single-core scenario.

 ### Windows Driver
 To build a kernel-mode driver on Windows, you should either install Visual Studio (2022 is recommended) with Windows Driver Kits or mount Enterprise WDK. \